UBC-InfoVis/2021-436V-tutorials/1_D3_Tutorial/1_D3_Tutorial.md

     });
 ```

-- We use D3 to set the paragraph content, the HTML class, the font-weight and as the last property, the font colour which depends on the individual array value
+- We use D3 to set the paragraph content, the HTML class, the font-weight and as the last property, the font colour which depends on the individual array value.
-- If you want to assign specific styles to the whole selection (e.g. font-weight), we recommend you to define an HTML class (*"custom-paragraph"* in our example) and add these rules in an external stylesheet.
-That will make your code more concise and reusable.
+- If you want to assign specific styles to the whole selection (e.g., font weight), we recommend you to define an HTML class (`custom-paragraph` in our example) and add these rules to an external CSS file.
+Using classes and CSS styles will make your code more concise and reusable.

 *Result:*

 ![D3 - Bind Data 3](d3_bind_dom_elements_3.png?raw=true "D3 - Bind Data 3")

 Now we are in a good position to actually use SVG instead of simple HTML tags.